Best Online Master’s Degrees in: Real Estate

 Editor’s Picks: Online Schools for Real Estate

 Florida State University was awarded the title of best online master’s degree in real estate for value.
 This public four-year institution, located in Tallahassee, offers students reasonable tuition rates, strong academics, and generous financial aid packages to help manage the cost of higher education.
 In addition, U.S. News & World Report ranked the university among the top 50 best public schools in the nation.
-PayScale.com’s Return on Investment Rankings for 2012 reported that in-state students can expect a ROI of 8.8% when financial aid was factored into the equation.
+PayScale.com’s Return on Investment Rankings reported that in-state students can expect a ROI of 8.8% when financial aid was factored into the equation.
 Despite increased tuition rates, out-of-state students can also anticipate a relatively strong ROI of 6.4%.

 The award for best online master’s degree in real estate for flexibility goes to the University of Denver.
-This private nonprofit institution was ranked among the top 100 universities in the country by U.S. News & World Report in 2012.
+This private nonprofit institution was ranked among the top 100 universities in the country by U.S. News & World Report.
 Online programs at the University of Denver utilize both live web-based and asynchronous learning components.
 Students always maintain the flexibility to participate in discussion boards, chats, and access course materials and assignments at their convenience, from any location with Internet access.
 Designed specifically to cater to working professionals, the program marries theoretical and practical instruction to allow students to incorporate learning exercises into their daily experiences in the field.

 The best online master’s degree in real estate for career support is Florida State University.
 The school has a full-time staff of professionals at their career center dedicated to helping students succeed in their working lives.
 Services provided to both on-campus and online students include career guides and resources, mock interviews, portfolio development, resume and cover letter editing, internship placement assistance, and electronic job listings.
 Online students who are able to come to campus can also participate in regular workshops and job fairs.